-The reasoning behind this is that there are few industries that have changed as radically as technology, so describing an achievement in 2013 has a completely different technical and business context than something that was achieved years earlier.
-For those of us who remember Y2K, it was about bit sizes for storing dates; nowadays, we’re taking about the real-time analysis of big data with the velocity and volume of unstructured data in the gigabits.
+The reasoning behind this is that there are few industries that have changed as radically as technology, so describing an achievement in 2021 has a completely different technical and business context than something that was achieved years earlier.
+We are way past just storing data; nowadays, its common to talk about the the real-time analysis of big data with the velocity and volume of unstructured data in the gigabits.

 If you have an imperfect employment history, like most of us, think about using a hybrid approach.
 Start with the chronological format and then mention your earlier achievement(s) in your summary.
 For example,

 - Learned to leverage experience in delivering business continuity and backup solutions to current role as an IT Project Manager.

 - Able to quickly come up to speed on new technologies based on 5 years of experience at XYZ company, working in an extremely fast-paced and rapidly evolving environment.

 One last recommendation.
 I see resumes where the first page is a long list of generic statements full of technology references.
 Let me get directly to the point – no one reads this so its a wasted effort.
 Take all that technology and create a technical skills section with the technology organized by categories.
 Make it easy for the reader to scan your resume.